 If the course price deters you, let me explain how I made the money back in one month’s time.
 I made 8,000 baht a month as a teacher with my 100-hour online TEFL.
 After I graduated from Text-And-Talk, I went back to the same language center, and upon observation of my new skills and confidence, they gave me more classes.
 They also gave me a teaching position at a food distribution company in Bangkok.
 From there, other jobs arose, and I found myself having to turn away work.

 Since graduating from Text-And-Talk I’ve worked at multinational corporations in Bangkok, Chonburi, and Samut Prakan.
 And I’ve picked up a lot of side work teaching adult students from my classes, or teaching their husbands and wives.
 I went from making 8,000 baht a month to making over 70,000 baht a month.
 That means my course paid for itself after one month of teaching.

 From reading this, you can probably sense teaching adults is my thing.
 But you can go your own route.
 Text-And-Talk Academy offered my classmates and me a weekend job after graduating.
 I went back to the language center, because it was close to my house.
 But my classmates took the job.
 Shortly after they went on to find long-term positions in public and private schools.

-James gives students a list of every school and contact number in and around Bangkok.
+James gave students a list of every school and contact number in and around Bangkok.
 So whether you want to teach adults or kids or teens, with some due diligence, it’s possible.
-James also runs a recruitment program, so he can help you find a job as well.
+James also ran a recruitment program, so he could help you find a job as well.